Title IX Grievance Procedure - For Employees

 A. Title IX Grievance Procedure

-The following procedure describes the steps the College will take to address reports of Sexual Misconduct against an employee that meet the definition of Title IX.
+The following procedure describes the steps the University will take to address reports of Sexual Misconduct against an employee that meet the definition of Title IX.
 Reports of conduct that do not meet the definition of Title IX will be addressed in the Harassment and Discrimination Policy.
 The complainant has the right to withdraw the complaint and their involvement in the process at any time.
-This action may limit the College’s ability to respond irrespective of the withdrawal.
+This action may limit the University’s ability to respond irrespective of the withdrawal.

 B. Effective Date